The Sound of Country Music: Background, content and release

 The Sound of Country Music was part of a series of albums released by the RCA Camden label to promote country artists already signed to RCA Victor.
 West had been signed to the latter label since 1963 and had issued four albums since then.
 The sessions for the album took place in November 1966 at the RCA Studio in Nashville, Tennessee.
 The recording sessions were co-produced by Chet Atkins and Ethel Gabriel.
 It was West's first experience working with Gabriel as she had previously been under the supervision of Atkins.

 The album consisted of ten tracks.
+RCA Camden was a considered a budget record label, which meant it would include previously released material.
+However, The Sound of Country Music consisted of entirely new recordings, all of which were cover versions of songs.
+Among the tracks West covered was "You Ain't Woman Enough" by Loretta Lynn, "Together Again" by Buck Owens and "Crazy Arms" by Ray Price.

-RCA Camden was a considered a budget record label, which meant it would include previously-released material.
+The album consisted of ten tracks.
+RCA Camden was a considered a budget record label, which meant it would include previously released material.
 However, The Sound of Country Music consisted of entirely new recordings, all of which were cover versions of songs.
 Among the tracks West covered was "You Ain't Woman Enough" by Loretta Lynn, "Together Again" by Buck Owens and "Crazy Arms" by Ray Price.

 The Sound of Country Music was released in February 1967 on RCA Camden, becoming her fifth studio recording.
 On the record's release, her backing band (The Heartaches) received equal billing.
 It was issued as a vinyl LP, consisting of five songs on each side of the record.
 The album did not reach any peak positions on national publication charts, notably Billboard.
 It also did not spawn any singles to radio.